 - All content must be checked for style, spelling and grammar, and approved by the Office of Communications.
-Official email templates should be provided by the Office of Communications.
+Official email templates are provided by the Office of Communications here.

 - All messages should be written in plain text only to be accessible by all users and on all devices.
 Html messages are not recommended since they are often identified as spam and might be filtered by the mail client or server of some recipients.

 AUB is one of only a small number of universities that facilitate unmoderated email messaging among and between faculty members.
 While AUB does not moderate content, those participating in email exchanges on this channel must adhere to AUB’s policies and codes of conduct.